 Guidelines for Children Attending Funerals and Memorial Services

 Children should never be forced to attend a funeral or memorial service.
-It is important, however, to understand the children’s reasons for not wanting to attend, so any fears or questions can be addressed.
+It is important, however, to understand a child’s reasons for not wanting to attend so that their fears or questions can be addressed.
 Questions might be: “What is the thing you are most afraid of about the funeral?”
 “What do you think you might feel if you were to go to the memorial service?”
 "Do you have any questions about what it will be like?"

-Always prepare children for what will happen at any death ritual.
-Describing the funeral process step by step (what they will see, how other people might react, how they might feel) can help allay children’s anxieties about the event.
-It is important to reiterate that crying or not crying are both OK.
+Always prepare children for what will happen.
+Allay their anxieties by describing the funeral process step by step (what they will see, how other people might react, how they might feel).
+It is important to remind the child that crying or not crying are both OK.
 Extra attention and affection from adults may be necessary so children do not feel forgotten or neglected.
-It is helpful to make arrangements with a trusted adult so a child could leave the funeral or memorial service early if they wish.
+It is helpful to make arrangements with a trusted adult so a child can leave the funeral or memorial service early if they wish.

 Give Children a Choice

 Children should NEVER be forced to view or touch the body of someone who has died.
 They need to be given a choice that will be respected.
-If they are going to view the body, it is helpful to remind them that death is final and to describe how the body might look.
+If they are going to view the body, it is helpful to remind them that death is final and to describe ahead of time how the body might look.
 An explanation could go like this: “Sally will be lying in a wooden box called a casket.
 She will look like she is sleeping, but she is not.
 She is dead.
 Her chest will not rise and fall because she is not breathing.
 If you touch her, she will feel cold and hard.”

-Children should be asked if there is anything they would like buried with their loved one.
-It is often comforting for the child to place a small gift, a drawing, a letter or a picture of themselves in the casket.
+Children can be asked if there is anything they would like buried with their loved one.
+It is often comforting for the child to place a small gift, memento, drawing, letter or a picture of themselves in the casket.

 Explaining Burial and Cremation to a Child

 It is sometimes difficult for a child to understand cremation.
-When describing it, it is important to remind the child that the person who has died is no longer able to feel sensations, and they will not experience pain.
+Remind the child that the person who has died is no longer able to feel sensations, and they will not experience pain.
 If the child wants to view the body before a cremation, most mortuaries can arrange for this.
 When describing cremation to a child, it might be helpful to say: “Cremation happens at a place called a crematory.
 There they use heat to change the body into ashes.
 These ashes are usually placed in a special box and the family decides what they want to do with the ashes.”